paradoxical-twin/paradoxical-twin.github.io/content/reading/_index.md

       text: |-
         Here I'll be keeping a list of books I've been enjoying or at least found valuable over the recent years, with comments sometimes.
 In no particular order.

         **The Years of Lyndon Johnson, Books 1-4** by Robert A. Caro
-        - Just amazing.
+        Just amazing.
 I distrust how poetic some of the characterizations feel, but I can't wait for the last book.

         **The Power Broker** by Robert A. Caro

-        **One Hundred Years of Solitude** by Gabriel Garcia Marquez **Anna Karenina** by Lev Tolstoy
+        **One Hundred Years of Solitude** by Gabriel Garcia Marquez

+        **Anna Karenina** by Lev Tolstoy

         **Grand Strategies** by Charles Hill

         **Lost in Math** by Sabine Hossenfelder

-        **The Stormlight Archive, Books 1-5** by Brandon Sanderson **The Bible**
+        **The Stormlight Archive, Books 1-5** by Brandon Sanderson

+        **The Bible**

         **The Three-Body Problem** by Cixin Liu
-        - as great as everybody says it is.
+        As great as everybody says it is.

-        **The Dark Forest** and **Death's End** by Cixin Liu **Moral Mazes** by Robert Jackall
+        **The Dark Forest** and **Death's End** by Cixin Liu

+        **Moral Mazes** by Robert Jackall

         **Dear Reader** by Michael Malice

-        **Letters to a Young Contrarian** by Christopher Hitchens **Collapse** by Valdislav M. Zubok
+        **Letters to a Young Contrarian** by Christopher Hitchens

+        **Collapse** by Valdislav M. Zubok

         **Seeing Like a State** by James C. Scott

-        **A Fire Upon The Deep** by Vernor Vinge **Thinking, Fast and Slow** by Daniel Kahneman **Gödel, Escher, Bach** by Douglas Hofstadter
+        **A Fire Upon The Deep** by Vernor Vinge

+        **Thinking, Fast and Slow** by Daniel Kahneman

+        **Gödel, Escher, Bach** by Douglas Hofstadter
-        - Did not finish it first time reading it.
+        Did not finish it first time reading it.
 Meaning to go back to it for ages now, with what we learned since the Transformer.
 One day.

-        **1984** by George Orwell**
+        **1984** by George Orwell

         **A History of Chinese Civilization** by Jacques Gernet
-        - A bit too dense for what I would have needed at that point.
+        A bit too dense for what I would have needed at that point.
 I am still looking for books to get a better grip on ancient and imperial China.

         **Unsong** by Scott Alexander

     design: